richardanaya/js_ffi/README.md

 - [x] typed arrays
 - [ ] usable with nodejs

-This project has similaries to Javascript's `<function>.call(<object>,a0,a1,...)` but with the limitations of Web Assembly's function call restrictions.
+This project has similarities to Javascript's `<function>.call(<object>,a0,a1,...)` but with the limitations of Web Assembly's function call restrictions.

 ## Hello World!
 ```toml